 I am a writer—and you, yourself, are investing time and attention in my own writing right now by reading this; the return you’re looking for is the knowledge you need to market your book.
 And since knowledge is power, it is equally correct to say that you are looking for the power to market your book; ergo, you’re investing time and attention in my work, in order to gain the power you need to market your own.

 This means that since you are currently investing in this sample of my work right now by reading this article, if, by the end of it, you don’t learn something new, you would have received a bad return on your investment, and you would have every right to complain on social media, warning other writers not to make the same mistake you did—and that would be my fault.
 Not yours.

 Okay, so, now that that’s established—look again, at the section you just read.
 The heading of that section of this article above this one says: “Every reader is an investor, so ensure them a good return”.
 So, you see what I did there?
 You might have to think about it for a second; this article is almost like a long-form Zen koan, a mind trick of enlightenment in itself.
-In the section right above this one, I just posted a link to The Archer Theory, a nonfictional book that we’re marketing to you (our reader); you see it, correct?
+In the section right above this one, I just posted a link to The Archer Theory, a nonfictional book that I’m marketing to you (my reader); you see it, correct?
 And this article is about how to use articles to market nonfiction books, correct?